th3redwolf/aware-Plus/README.md

 Submitted by: **Nicolas Kraft**

+## Live Application

+The application is deployed and can be accessed at [AwarePlus Live Application](https://beamish-mermaid-8630bd.netlify.app/).

 This web app:

 **This is a social media web application similar to Reddit where users can create and interact with posts and other users via comments.
 The main features of the application include:**